Battambang Boat trip from hell

 Then we heard a loud noise and the captain emerged a couple minutes later with the propeller in his hands.
 You know its a bad sign when that happens.
 However, as luck would have it, he had a spare which he managed to install after about 20 minutes tipping around some more in the muddy water.
 I asked Fran, at what point did they finally stop running this damn river trip?
 When the boat becomes so stuck that they just leave it there until the rainy season?

-We finally made it; the trip was supposed to take 5 hours and get in around 2.
-It really took almost 9 very stressful hours and got into Battambang around 7, well after dark.
+The good news is...we finally made it!
+Whew!
+The trip was supposed to take 5 hours and get in around 2 pm.
+It really took almost 9 very stressful hours and got into Battambang around 7 pm, well after dark.

 We later talked to another couple that took the boat the next day.
 Sure enough, they started with about half the number of people, and then when they got to the lake, they further divided them into smaller groups (and smaller boats).
 What no smoking engine?
 Nope.
 No running aground?
 Nope.
 No on the spot propeller replacement?
 Nope.
 I'm sure that after our trip, the captain refused to run it again.
 So I got my question answered.
 We were the last big group of the season that they let down that damn river.